DinkyToyz/wtmcsServiceDispatcher/docs/1.0/index.md

 One result of this is that if the trucks have to travel a long or convoluted way, and passes many buildings with garbage on the way to their target, they might have to turn back to unload before ever reaching their destination.

-The *prioritize assigned buildings* option limits this behaviour.
+The *prioritize assigned buildings* option limits this behavior.

 ## Configuration